ASD-Approved Cryptographic Algorithm

 A collection of computers infected by bots and remotely controlled by an actor to conduct malicious activities without the user's knowledge, such as to send spam, spread malware, conduct denial of service activities or steal data.

 When data is lost or subjected to unauthorised access, modification, disclosure, or other misuse or interference.
 Also referred to as a ‘data spill’.

-An incident that results in unauthorised access to data, applications, services, networks and/or devices by bypassing their underlying security mechanisms.
+A cyber security incident that results in unauthorised access to data, applications, services, networks and/or devices by bypassing their underlying security mechanisms.

 An organisational policy that allows employees to use their own personal devices for work purposes.
 These devices connect to and utilise the organisation's network, data and resources.

 Wide bandwidth data transmission which transports multiple signals and traffic types.
 In the context of internet access, broadband is used to mean any high speed internet access that is always on.

 The distribution of audio or video content to a dispersed audience via any electronic mass communications medium, but typically one using the electromagnetic spectrum.

 A software application for retrieving, presenting and traversing information resources on the World Wide Web.